Random Access Channel Coding in the Finite Blocklength Regime

-and a collection of decoding functions:
+and a collection of decoding functions

-where\footnote{\thmref{thm:caratheodory} bounds the cardinality of $\mathcal{U}$ using Carath\'eodory's theorem.} $|\mathcal{U}| \leq K + 1$.
-At the start of each epoch, a random variable $U \in \mathcal{U}$ with probability distribution $P_U$ is generated independently of the transmitter activity and revealed to the transmitters and the receiver, thereby initializing the encoders and the decoder.
-If $k$ transmitters are active, then, with probability at least $1 - \epsilon_k$, the $k$ messages are correctly decoded at time $n_k$.
-That is,\footnote{Recall that $\stackrel{\pi}=$ / $\stackrel{\pi}\neq$ denote equality/inequality up to a permutation.}
+where $\mathsf{e}$ denotes the erasure symbol, which is the decoder's output when it is not ready to decode.
+At the start of each epoch, a common randomness random variable $U \in \mathcal{U}$, with $U \sim P_U$, is generated independently of the transmitter activity and revealed to the transmitters and the receiver, thereby initializing the encoders and the decoder.
+If $k$ transmitters are active, then with probability at least $1 - \epsilon_k$, the $k$ messages are correctly decoded at time $n_k$.
+That is,\footnote{Recall that $\stackrel{\pi}=$ and $\stackrel{\pi}\neq$ denote equality and inequality up to a permutation.}